tgenman/STEM_vault/notes/math/sets/Cardinality.md

 TARGET DECK: math::set
 START
 math_complex
-TITLE: Cardinality
+FRONT: Cardinality
-DESCRIPTION: The number of elements in a set $X$.
+BACK: The number of elements in a set $X$.
 > Denoted by $|X|$
 FORMULA:
 ADDITIONAL: